UrbanOS-Public/juno/README.md

   that helm uninstalls everything + manually deletes pvcs + secrets, then runs the terraform apply action again to create only the helm releases and reuse existing azure resources.
+- Vault is not deployed to this environment, so the Andi "add secret" step will fail in configuring ingestions if attempted.
 - The environment can be stood up 5 times a week.
   - This is because we're regenerating certs for ingresses upon environment start.
 Lets Encrypt allows for 5 generations per specific URL.
 See